Skip to content ↓

 How does the mentor funding work if a mentor is supporting more than one ECT?

 It is at each school’s discretion as to who should mentor each ECT.
-There is no requirement that there be one mentor for all ECTs within a school – see the statutory induction guidance for further information.
+There is no requirement that there be one mentor for all ECTs within a school – see the Statutory Induction Guidance for further information.
 The DfE has committed to funding up to a 1:1 ratio.
 This means there is one funded mentor place for each ECT registered.

 Funding for training and mentor backfill is allocated per mentor.
 If one mentor is working with two ECTs, one lot of funding will be provided for that mentor to attend the training and backfill payments will be made to allow the mentor time off timetable to attend training.